vijayakashallenki/CustomInput-Sort-Visualizer/README.md

 # CustomInput-Sort-Visualizer
 This a webpage which shows visual representation of sorting algorithms with both custom inputs and randomly generated array helps to visualize the sorting of arrays<br>
-This project is forked from @nitishgupta08 and added custom input array to it as a feature.<br>
+Thanks to @nitishgupta08 his code helped me a lot.<br>
 👉https://custominput-sort-visualizer.netlify.app/